 You could also build a blind cabinet that is not angled on the front and then you wouldn’t have to worry about it.
 Also, if you know someone with a table saw, maybe you can take your few boards that need the angle to their house.
 Easy as that!

 For our kitchen cabinets I also used the table saw to rip down the boards for my face frames because they didn’t have 1×2 and 1×3 widths available at the lumber store I like.
 You can buy the boards for the face frames already to size though and would not need to worry about this extra step.
 The wood will cost slightly more to buy precut too, but definitely not so much more that it would cover the cost of a saw.

 And that is it!
 For around $600 in tools (minus the table saw) I was able to build all the kitchen cabinets for our 15′ x 9′ kitchen.
 I already owned all these tools from other projects so the savings were huge!
 But even if you had to buy a few tools (or even all of them), a custom kitchen for only a couple thousand dollars is craziness!

 Of course, if you want to make your own cabinet doors, you will need a few more tools (like a router and router table).
-But I will be sharing all about that later.
 But you can also buy unfinished cabinet doors for pretty inexpensive and just add those to your beautiful cabinets.